 CHRIS (www.chris-proba.org.uk) provides remotely-sensed multi-angle data at high spatial resolution and at superspectral/hyperspectral wavelengths.
 The instrument has a spectral range of 415-1050nm, and provides observations at 19 spectral bands simultaneously.
-It has a spatial resolution of 20m at nadir and a swath width of 14km.
+It has a spatial resolution of 20m at nadir and a swath width of 14 km.
 CHRIS is on board ESA's PRoject for On-Board Autonomy (PROBA).
-The PROBA satellite is on a sun-synchronous elliptical polar orbit since 2001 at a mean altitude of about 600km.
+The PROBA satellite is on a sun-synchronous elliptical polar orbit since 2001 at a mean altitude of about 600 km.
+The CHRIS has temporal resolution of approximately 7 days, which is potentially used to monitor land surface variation during the SMAPEx-5.